gillmullen/2019-fyp/docs/blog/blog.md

 16/03/19
 Multiple attempts of reinstalling LLVM has been unsuccessful, owing mainly to my use of Windows which LLVM does not work well with.
 In order to overcome this, my plan is to create a Linux Virtual Machine and install LLVM on there, as the installation process seems simpler for Linux.

+## My Seventh Blog Entry

+19/03/19
+Instaling LLVM on a Linux VM was successful.
+After this, IR up to the fifth sub-language was completed, as well as syntax and semantics.
+Schedule-wise, the project is right on track.
+For the next week, my goal is finish the sixth sub-langauge, and do the syntax and semantics for the seventh.
+As well as this, I will catch up on testing.
+I will also be cleaning up and commenting on parts of the code.
+My goal for the rest of the month is to completely finish the language.
+Then, at the start of April, I will write user manuals and conduct user testing.